aiven/aiven-docs/docs/products/kafka/kafka-connect/howto/debezium-source-connector-sql-server.md

 ```

 :::note
-If you're using GCP Cloud SQL for SQL Server, you can enable database
+If you're using Google's Cloud SQL for SQL Server, you can enable database
 CDC with:

 ```sql